alexbourgeois/boardgame-soundpad/README.md

-# Sounpad for the board game BANG!
+# Soundpad for the board game BANG!

 Enhance your BANG! games!
 This soundpad allows you to play sound effects for each card of the game, some may be lacking but I will add them over time! :)
 <p align="center">